NLnetLabs/rotonda-doc/manual/source/roto/01_reference.rst

 Filter-map
 ----------

-A ``filter-map`` is a function that filters and transforms some incoming value.
+A ``filtermap`` is a function that filters and transforms some incoming value.

 Filter-maps resemble functions but they don't ``return``.
 Instead they either ``accept`` or ``reject``, which determines what happens to the value.